 Holly Yasui, Producer and Co-director

 Holly is Min and True Yasui’s youngest daughter.
 She studied film at the University of Southern California and at the University of Wisconsin-Madiosn but did not continue to work in the field.
 Instead she focused on writing, editing, and graphic design which she practiced and taught in Seattle, Washington before moving to Mexico where she now lives.
-Since retiring from a grass-roots community development center in 2013, she has devoted full-time to the Minoru Yasui Tribute project, co-founded with Peggy Nagae, Min Yasui’s attorney.
+Since retiring from a grass-roots community development center in 2013, she has devoted full-time to the Minoru Yasui legacy project, co-founded with Peggy Nagae, Min Yasui’s attorney.

 Will Doolittle, Co-director, Camera & Editor